-Select one of the six preset programs.
+Select one of the preset workout programs.

 When the key is inserted, the manual mode will be selected.
-To select one of the preset programs, press the Select Workout button repeatedly until one of the six preset program indicators lights.
-When a preset program is selected, the Distance/Incline display will flash the maximum incline setting for the program for six seconds, and the Speed display will flash the maximum speed setting.
+To select a preset workout program, press the Program Select button repeatedly until one of the Walk, Jog, or Run indicators lights.

+When a preset workout program is selected, the Distance/Incline/Laps display will flash the maximum incline setting for the program, and the Speed display will flash the maximum speed setting, for six seconds.
+The Time/Segment Time/Pace display will show how long the program will last.